galacticcouncil/hydration-docs/docs/05_daos/03_listing_a_token_in_omnipool.md

 2. List the token in the Hydration asset registry.
 3. Hydration community vote on whether to allow listing the token in the Omnipool.
 The governance vote will not directly list the token but instead will include a remark to authorize listing in the Omnipool.
 Hydra community will also decide what the cap will be for the token as a percentage of overall Omnipool TVL.
 Currently each parachain token is capped at 5% of the Omnipool but will be lowered as the Omnipool asset list diversifies.
 3. Initial token liquidity is transferred from team or treasury into either the chain's sibling acct on the Hydration chain or into the Omnipool account (`7L53bUTBbfuj14UpdCNPwmgzzHSsrsTWBHX5pys32mVWM3C1`).
-4. HydraDX council passes a fast-track motion (including initial asset price) to add the initial liquidity to the Omnipool and enable trading.
+4. Hydration DAO passes a motion (including initial asset price) to add the initial liquidity to the Omnipool and enable trading.
 The resulting ownership NFT will be placed in the chain's sibling acct (or designated project/team acct for non-parachain tokens).

 Each community should consider depositing additional tokens later to bring the deposit up to $1M or up to 2.5% of FDV, in line with other community deposits.
 Hydra's DCA feature allows swaps to be spread out, enabling larger trades over time, but loan liquidations need to happen within a single block and therefore deeper token liquidity enables larger money markets for the token.